semaphoreci/docs/docs/reference/conditions-reference.md

       when: "change_in('/web-app/', {default_branch: 'main'})"
 ```

-### Exclude changes in the pipeline file
+### Excluding changes in the pipeline file

 **Note:** If you change the pipeline file, Semaphore will consider `change_in` as true.
-The following illustrates how to disable this behaviour.
+The following illustrates how to disable this behaviour:

 ```yaml
 blocks: